Regularity and Stability Properties of Selective SSMs with Discontinuous Gating: Robust Stability under Input-Driven Dynamics

 \begin{remark}[Relationship to the Passivity LMI] The ISS condition in Eq. \eqref{eq:uniform_lyapunov_inequality_sec5} is conceptually stronger than the passivity LMI from Theorem \ref{thm:gating_kernel_constraints_sec4}.
 The passivity LMI describes an \textbf{energy balance}, ensuring the system does not generate energy.
 In contrast, the ISS condition demands a forced \textbf{energy decay}, ensuring the system's internal dynamics actively dissipate energy at a uniform exponential rate.

 Formally, if the ISS condition holds (with $\delta>0$ and a positive definite $Q$), it is sufficient to satisfy the internal stability portion (the (1,1) block) of the passivity LMI.
 However, a system can be passive (energy-balanced) without being uniformly contractive in this stricter sense.
-Thus, the ISS condition is a specialized and powerful tool for proving robust stability, while the passivity LMI is a more general tool for analyzing a system's energy flow. \end{remark}
+Thus, the ISS condition is a specialized and powerful tool for proving robust stability, while the passivity LMI is a more general tool for analyzing a system's energy flow.
+In Section~\ref{sec:experiments}, we therefore use the more permissive passivity LMI (in its sampled form from Section~\ref{sec:discrete_bridge}) as the training-time regularizer, and treat the stronger ISS-style condition as the gold standard that the regularizer is empirically pushing the Mamba core toward. \end{remark}